-Posting praise or testimonials on your website, or updating your LinkedIn Recommendations are not ego trips.
+Posting Praise or Testimonials on your website, or updating your LinkedIn Recommendations is not ego trips.
 They are vital marketing tools.
 Such social proof enables others to make an informed decision about your offerings and can persuade them to invest.
 These testimonials are actually not about you.
 They are about showing prospective clients your value before they buy.